 - The Doctor calls the Valiant Cloudbase.
 Osgood claims that's from Thunderbirds.
 Colonel Ahmed corrects her.

-- In response to the above, the Doctor mentions once dancing with Sylvia Anderson, who was the glamorous wife of Thunderbirds creator Gerry Anderson and the voice of Lady Penelope in that series.
+- In response to the above, the Doctor mentions once dancing with Sylvia Anderson, who voiced Lady Penelope in that series, and was the glamorous wife of Gerry Anderson (who created both shows).

 - The Cybermen's flying pose looks exactly like Iron Man's.